EpocDotFr/tetris/README.md

 This game is built on top of [PyGame](http://www.pygame.org/hifi.html).
 I obviously can't explain how it works here, so you'll have to jump yourself in the source code.
 Start with the entry point, `run.py`.

 Beside the game itself, I use [PyInstaller](http://www.pyinstaller.org/) to generate the executables.
 It packs up all the game and its assets in a single executable file so players just have to run it with nothing to install.
 This task is performed by the `build_*` scripts to be run in the corresponding OS.

 ### Scoring

 Each completed lines is worth 10 points.
-If you have completed 4 lines at once (also called a "tetris"), the score is multiplied by 2, so (4 x 10) x 2 = 80 points.
+If you have completed 4 lines at once (also called a "tetris"), the score is multiplied by 2, so (4 lines x 10 points ) x 2 = 80 points.

+### Levels

+You get to the next level every 10 completed lines.
+Tetriminos will fall 100 milliseconds faster for each gained levels (they are initially falling for one block down every 1 second).

 ## Credits